Managing backups in Yandex MPP Analytics for PostgreSQL

 --segment-in-host: Number of segments per host. -

---restore-only: (Optional) Comma-separated list of DBs and tables to restore from the backup.
+--restore-only: Comma-separated list of DBs and tables to restore from the backup.
+This is an optional setting.
 Supported formats:<DB>/<schema>/<table>,<DB>/<table>, and<DB>.
 You may use the*wildcard symbol as well.
-If you omit this parameter, the whole cluster will be restored. -
+If you omit this setting, the whole cluster will be restored. -

 --zone-id: Availability zone. -

 --master-host-group-idsand--segment-host-group-ids: IDs of dedicated host groups for master and segment hosts.
-This is an optional parameter.You must first create a group of dedicated hosts in Yandex Compute Cloud.
+This is an optional setting.You must first create a group of dedicated hosts in Yandex Compute Cloud.

 You cannot edit this setting after you create a cluster.

-If using dedicated hosts, the cluster cost is a sum of the charge for computing resources Yandex Compute Cloud and the markup Managed Service for Greenplum®.
+If using dedicated hosts, the cluster cost is a sum of the charge for computing resources Yandex Compute Cloud and the markup Yandex MPP Analytics for PostgreSQL.

 -